 Then & Now: Tools

 From hammers and saws to drills and screwdrivers, where would any homeowner be without a quality set of tools?
-Whether you’re a professional woodworker or just trying to keep your house standing, being well prepared means having a wide range of tools at your disposal.
-We’ve made lots of improvements since cavemen began improvising with whatever was lying around, and we've even come a long way from the mid-20th century.
-Here are some classic tools featured in past Wish Books.
+Whether you’re a professional woodworker or just trying to keep your house from collapsing, being well prepared means having a wide range of tools at your disposal.
+We’ve made lots of improvements since cavemen began with whatever was lying around, and have even made a load of progress in the past several decades.

 More Wish Book Then & Nows